Hinduism in Indonesia: Tourism

 The predominantly Hindu island of Bali is the largest tourist draw in Indonesia.
 Next to natural beauty, the temple architecture, the elaborate Hindu festivals, rich culture, colorful art and vivid dances are the main attractions of Balinese tourism.
 As a result, tourism and hospitality services are flourishing as one of the most important sources of income and generation of Balinese economy.
 The high tourist activity in Bali is in contrast with other provinces in Indonesia where the Hindu population is not significant or is absent.

 The Government of Indonesia also invests and focuses on the Ancient sites and buildings of Hindu religion, along with Buddhist ones.

 Culture

-Before Islamization of Indonesia, the art and culture of Indonesia was deepely affected by the Hindu culture.
+Before the Islamization of Indonesia, the art and culture of Indonesia was deepely affected by the Hindu culture.
 Even in the modern Indonesia, many Indonesian Muslims and Christians, especially in Bali, Java and other islands follows the culture and traditions like that of Hindus.
 There are many well known and often visited Hindu temples in Indonesia, many of them are present in the islands are a good places for worship and tourism.